-Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe isn't Like-worthy — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people retweeting the decades old picture of that cat with the lime on its head using bit.ly links erodes my will to live — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-'Coz propah spelling is so last century.
+Txt spk iz da bom.

 I’ve been reading world articles/journals and still waiting for answers to a few simple questions.
 If I’m missing something, please show me where I can fill my knowledge gaps.
 I can’t see any logic behind indiscriminate vaccination.

 Silencing debate - just shout louder[2 comments] · 1846 words (vacuums up about 9 mins)

 It’s easy to be a news anchor these days.
 Invite people on the show and then yell at them until the interview slot runs out.
 That’s the perfect way to fuel critical debate.

 Papers please: a guide to the post-COVID-19 world[1 comment] · 1892 words (devours about 9 mins)

 Permit me to fast-forward into one possible future after a coronavirus vaccinated world and the utopia it will bring.
 Let me paint you a little story…

 COVID-19: it's not all about the numbers[2 comments] · 5867 words (wastes about 27 mins)

 I’m not going to apologise for this coronavirus post.
 It’s likely to piss you off.
 That’s the point.
 Check you’re wearing your big trousers then dive in if you think you can handle it.

 Why we have a National Health Disservice· 2140 words (vacuums up about 10 mins)